Strengthening the law (VAWG)

 The Caledonian System

-- the Men's Service, which lasts at least two years and includes preparation and motivation sessions, a programme of 25 group work sessions and post-group work
+- the men's programme, which men attend as a requirement of a Community Payback Order or post release license, lasts at least two years and includes six months of 1:1 assessment, engagement and motivation sessions, a 22 group work phase and post-group maintenance work

-- the Women's Service, which provides safety planning, information, advice and emotional support to female partners and ex-partners.
+- the Women's Service, which provides safety planning, information, advice, advocacy and emotional support to female partners and ex-partners.
 It works with other services, like social work and the police, so that they can give women and their families the support they need

 - the Children's Service, which makes sure that the needs of the children whose parents are involved with the Caledonian System are met, their rights upheld and the impact that domestic abuse has on their lives is reduced